WICG/lang-client-hint/README.md

-If the server absolutely requires language information to make a reasonable decision about what data to send to the user, it can do so by sending an `Accept-CH` header along with a 302 response, causing another navigation request, which will include the `Lang` header.
+If the server absolutely requires language information to make a reasonable decision about what data to send to the user, it can do so by sending an `Accept-CH` header along with a 302 response, causing another navigation request, which will include the `Sec-CH-Lang` header.

 ## Should we include the `q` weighting?